rskbansal/cruXipher/Sweeping Crop Failure/README.md

 tshark -T fields -e data.text -o data.show_as_text:TRUE -r capture.pcapng
 ```

-This gives a [ppm file](./image.ppm), with variable height and width.
+This gives a [pbm file](./data.pbm), with variable height and width.

 We tinker around with these dimensions but to no avail.